Close Banner

 Ins and Outs of Disney World Advanced Dining Reservations - Mobile Check-In and Availability Sign

 How to snag last-minute reservations: We like to think there is an art to snagging last-minute reservations, but sometimes it's just good old-fashioned luck.
 If we have a last-minute trip to Disney or we've waited to book dining reservations, we've had luck scoring popular restaurants.
-As soon as we've finalized our plans for which park we'll be at on which day, we start checking My Disney Experience periodically for the week or so leading up to our trip.
+As soon as we've finalized our plans for which park we'll be at on which day, we start checking My Disney Experience periodically for the week or so leading up to our trip (and refreshing a few times as well).
 This is when other guests are also finalizing their trip details, and sometimes end up deciding not to keep their dining reservations.
 You can sometimes grab day-of reservations as people cancel.

 We've also had luck obtaining same-day reservations by simply showing up and asking about availability.
 It never hurts.
 We've even been able to snag same-day reservations when there was rain.
 Because EPCOT has so many dining options, you can often find last-minute reservations for some of its restaurants.